bitquery/graphql-docs/docs/Schema/tron/address.md

 The `address` field allows us to retrieve details about address or smart contract from Tron blockchain.

+Tron addresses hold TRX balances and may be associated with TRC-20 token contracts.
+The address API returns balance, annotation, and smart contract metadata when the address is a contract.
+Use it for wallet lookups, token supply queries, and verifying contract attributes on the Tron network.

 Here is an example that demonstrates use `address` query:

 ```